urahara897/hotel-booking-system/readme.md

 ## Note

-This webapp is fully responsive and works on both desktop and mobile devices.
+This webapp is fully responsive for both desktop and mobile devices.